sirEN Conference

 Born and raised Floridian, I love to bask in the sunlight!
 With my family hailing from Jamaica and Trinidad and Tobago, I try to emanate the Caribbean's love of life - and the beach.
-On days that I am not working, I love to travel and be in Mother Earth's awe-inspiring nature.
-I am also known to love a good book, yoga practice, and long walks on the beach with Bear (my dog).
+On days that I am not working, I love to travel and be in nature, whether it's for a camping trip or a music festival!
+I am also known to love a good book, yoga practice, and an iced oat milk dirty chai with lavender.

 Avid lover of astronomy and craft beer, I am happy to be an organizer of Austin's Astronomy on Tap.
 Check us out!